-If someone is defrauding your identity, this is where you'll spot the products listed that you never applied for.
+If someone is stealing your identity, this is where you'll spot any products listed that you never applied for.

 You should check your credit file at least once a year.
 Read the Credit Rating guide to find out how.
-There is also a totally free way to get email alerts every time your credit file changes; read the Get Help For Free section.
+With cashback sites and free trials, you can even get paid to check.

-The same applies if you receive goods or services you haven't bought, or are notified you've been accepted for products that you didn't apply for.
+The same applies if you receive goods or services you haven't bought, or are notified you've been accepted for financial products or phone contracts that you didn't apply for.
 All these are warning signs someone's been using your identity.

 If you think you've been a victim of fraud, report it to ActionFraud (tel 0300 123 2040), the UK's national fraud reporting centre.
 It may also be able to offer help and advice on what to do.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes